 WHAT IS THE REQUIRED FIREARMS TRAINING CLASS?

-Due to my lawsuit, I have found out the the Judges do not require a class or at least the Undersheriff has not provided any proof that they do requirea applicants to take a class.
+Due to my lawsuit, I have found out SOME Judges do not require a class or at least the Undersheriff has not provided any proof that they do require applicants to take a class.
 (Why should you have to take a class when you don't know if you are going to get a license?)
 At this time the Sheriff's Department requires completing a safety class or proof of training less than one year old, (AS OF 3/1/2017 THE SHERIFF'S DEPARTMENT MIGHT TELL YOU THE SAFETY CERTIFICATE IS ONLY GOOD FOR 6 MONTHS OR A YEAR.)

 such as Military small arms or police training even though this is not required in NY State law.
 If you are not